 I've been sharing book reviews and bookish musings on this site for about eight years now.
 In that time, I've read countless amazing books (well, I kept count via Goodreads) and even written one!
 (Not counting all those drafts waiting patiently in notebooks and on my hard drive...)
 Library Volunteers: A Practical Guide for Librarians is published by Rowman & Littlefield, and I couldn't be more excited!
 Read more about the book here.

-I created this blog for my Fall 2014 class LS5603 Literature for Children and Young Adults, as a graduate student in the School of Library and Information Studies at Texas Woman's University.
+I created this blog for my Fall 2014 class Literature for Children and Young Adults, as a graduate student in the School of Library and Information Studies at Texas Woman's University.
 My concentration was library services for children and young adults.
 Since I graduated in 2016, I've worked as a teen services librarian in a branch of the public library, an elementary school librarian in a public school, a MakerSpace librarian, and a librarian in a Montessori school serving toddlers through middle school.

 I've also taught a creative writing course for upper elementary and middle school students.
 When I volunteered in the SRVS Learning Center for adults with disabilities, I taught creative writing in a different way.
 I started a program called We Are Storytellers, where individuals drew pictures and told me a story to create their own books.